tabathadelane/trversal/README.md

 If you would like to run trversal on your local server instead of at trversal.com, please follow this guide.

--You will need a Google API key and the required Credintials listed below need to be turned on or some features will not work
+-You will need a Google API key, and the required Credentials listed below need to be turned on or some features will not work

 -terminal code snippets are Windows examples